SAP/spartacus-docs/_pages/install/integrations/qualtrics-integration.md

 } as QualtricsConfig);
 ```

+The configuration is limited for multi-site applications, where each site requires a separate Qualtrics project.

 ### Static Integration

 The deployment code can be added to the `index.html` of your Spartacus application.
 This should be stored in the header or footer, as discussed in the [Qualtrics documentation](https://www.qualtrics.com/support/website-app-feedback/common-use-cases/single-page-application/).

-Static integration is the approach that is documented by Qualtrics, but it is not necessarily the best practice for Spartacus.
-The disadvantage of the static integration approach is that the Qualtrics API is always loaded, even if it is not used on a page that the user visits.
+Static integration is the strategy that is documented by Qualtrics, but it is not necessarily the best practice for Spartacus.
+The disadvantage of the static integration strategy is that the Qualtrics API is always loaded, even if it is not used on a page that the user visits.
 Additionally, the static integration starts loading immediately, before the Spartacus application has been bootstrapped, and before any dependent data is available.
 This might block you from using the static integration.

 ### Custom Integration with the QualtricsLoaderService

 You can also integrate the Qualtrics deployment code dynamically by leveraging the `QualtricsLoaderService`.
 This service can be used to add the deployment script.
 The rest of the integration is still taken care of automatically, but you can further customize the integration if you wish.

 There are different scenarios for creating a custom integration.
 For example, you could load alternative deployment codes for each site.
-The current integration is limited to a single deployment script for each application.
-If you run Spartacus for multiple sites, this approach might be limited.

 ## Loading Additional Data Before Loading Qualtrics